Fresno, California: Rail

-Passenger rail service is provided by Amtrak San Joaquins.
+Passenger rail service is provided by Amtrak Gold Runner.
 The main passenger rail station is the renovated historic Santa Fe Railroad Depot in Downtown Fresno.
 The city of Fresno is planned to be served by the future California High-Speed Rail.

-Freight rail service is provided by both the BNSF Railway and the Union Pacific Railroad, which both operate Bakersfield-Stockton mainlines which cross in Fresno, and both railroads maintain railyards within the city.
+Freight rail service is provided by both the BNSF Railway and the Union Pacific Railroad, which both operate Bakersfield-Stockton mainlines that cross in Fresno, and both railroads maintain railyards within the city.
 The shortline San Joaquin Valley Railroad also operates former Southern Pacific branch lines heading west and south out of the city.

 In popular culture

-In the 1970s, the city was the subject of a song, "Walking Into Fresno", written by Hall Of Fame guitarist Bill Aken and recorded by Bob Gallion of the "WWVA Jamboree" radio and television show in Wheeling, West Virginia.
-Aken also made his first TV appearance playing guitar on the old country-western show at The Fresno Barn.
+In the 1970s, the city was the subject of a song, "Walking Into Fresno", written by guitarist Bill Aken and recorded by Bob Gallion of the WWVA Jamboree radio and television show in Wheeling, West Virginia.

-Fictional residents of the town were portrayed in a 1986 comedic miniseries titled "Fresno", featuring Carol Burnett, Dabney Coleman, Teri Garr and Charles Grodin, along with numerous other celebrities.
+Fictional residents of the town were portrayed in a 1986 comedic miniseries titled Fresno, featuring Carol Burnett, Dabney Coleman, Teri Garr and Charles Grodin, along with numerous other celebrities.
 The mini series was presented as a parody of the prime time soap operas popular in the 1980s.